Code of Conduct (as applies to the Police & Crime Commissioner and the Deputy Police & Crime Commissioner)

 Scheme of Governance (incorporates scheme of delegation)

-Vexatious Correspondents Policy – our policy on dealing with abusive, persistent or vexatious calls, contact, correspondence and complaints
+Unacceptable contact, correspondence and complaints policy our policy on dealing with abusive, persistent or vexatious calls, contact, correspondence and complaints

 Whistleblowing Policy (Incorporates a Statement of handling of qualifying disclosures)